Rainbow groups and activities

 Glamaphones.

 The Glamaphones are Wellington's all-inclusive rainbow choir based at St Andrews on the Terrace.
-They are a friendly mixed choir and welcome anyone who wishes to sing.
+They are a friendly mixed choir and welcome anyone who wishes to sing - no auditions!
 They sing a range of music including pop, classical, spirituals, world, choral, musical, and jazz classics.
-Follow the Glamaphones on facebook or their website.
+Follow the Glamaphones on their website.
 Rehearsals on Thursdays 6.30pm (usually) at St Andrews on the Terrace.

 DANSS.